Dexagod/SoSy-2025---Bashlib-demo/content/0_abstract.md

 ## Abstract
 <!-- Context      -->
-The integration of Solid is to this day often restricted to programming-heavy integrations into Web applications.
+Integration of the Solid protocol is restrictive to Web-based applications in much of its tooling support.
 <!-- Need         -->
-Where existing process flows often use the command line for data pipelining between processes, support for Solid integration in this ecosystem is lacking.
+Where existing professional and consumer workflows make heavy use of command line utilities to manage and exchange data as resources, driving Solid integration in this ecosystem lacks tooling support.
 <!-- Task         -->
-To enable integration of Solid into such tooling, we developed a CLI wrapper that provides functioanlity for interactions between Solid Pods and the local file system.
+For this, we developed Bashlib as a wrapper around often used command line utilities while providing support for Solid authentication and authorization functionality.
 <!-- Object       -->
-The Bashlib program provides a CLI wrapper around authentication, authorization and resource management functionality for Solid.
-By caching sessions for multiple profiles, it can swap authentication on the fly to support mutliple profiles for different workflows.
+Through support for multiple authentication flows and switching sessions on the fly, support for the two authorization standards, resource management utilities and solid specific functionality such as querying, Bashlib provides a well-rounded basis for integrating existing workflows with Solid through minimal effort.
 <!-- Findings     -->
 <!-- ## No findings ## -->
 <!-- Conclusion   -->
-Supporting Solid functionality in the command line opens up many workflows to cheap integration, both for managing local data in a cloud-like fashion, as well as for automated data sharing between parties based on the Solid authentication and authorization stack.
+By providing command line integration with the Solid ecosystem, Bashlib opens up adoption pathways for existing data flows to expand data sharing in decentralized ecosystems.
 <!-- Perspectives -->
 <!-- ## No perspectives ## -->
-Integrating Solid in workflows requires intensive knowledge of libraries and programming languages.
-Where BASH allows for straightforward integration in existing workflows, Solid has little tooling to support this.
-Authentication flows exceed the
-We present BashLib as a Solid authentication wrapper for common BASH functionality and Solid-specific additions Goal to enable CLI flows to integrate Solid in their workflow